gabrielmendezsoares/chatpro-tracker/README.md

-# 👁️ ChatPro Watcher
+# 👁️ ChatPro Tracker

 ## 📋 Overview

-This service is a dedicated monitoring and recovery layer for ChatPro and its deployed instances.
-It actively observes instance-level behavior, checks for availability and responsiveness, and takes automated action when issues are detected — such as reloading failed instances.
+This service acts as a real-time monitoring and self-healing layer for ChatPro and its deployed instances.
+It periodically checks instance availability and operational status by calling official ChatPro APIs, collecting balance data and health status for each configured instance.

-Designed for reliability and extensibility, the system operates continuously, ensuring that ChatPro environments remain healthy, responsive, and self-correcting.
-It also surfaces meaningful signals about ongoing issues, giving operators clear visibility into the system's state without requiring constant manual oversight.
+If any instance is found to be offline or unresponsive, the service detects the issue and reports it clearly, allowing downstream automation or manual intervention.
+It also captures key runtime metrics (CPU, memory, port, and logging state), ensuring that both system health and third-party instance integrity are continuously visible.

+Built with extensibility and automation in mind, this system ensures ChatPro remains available, traceable, and resilient — without requiring constant manual attention.

 ### 🎯 Objectives

-- Monitor the health and status of ChatPro and all active instances
+- Monitor the health and responsiveness of all connected ChatPro instances
+- Check ChatPro user balance and instance connection status via official APIs
-- Detect crashes, hangs, or degraded performance in real time
+- Detect and report unresponsive or offline instances in real time
-- Automatically reload or restart failed instances to ensure uptime
-- Surface and log detailed insights about recurring or critical issues
+- Collect and expose runtime system metrics (CPU usage, memory, port, log level)
+- Present all status information in a structured, easy-to-parse format
+- Surface clear, actionable indicators for operational teams or automated tooling
-- Provide integration points for alerts, dashboards, or external tools
+- Enable integration with dashboards, alerts, or recovery workflows
-- Support modular deployment in diverse environments
-- Minimize manual intervention through automated recovery workflows
+- Minimize downtime and manual checks through proactive observability

 ---